Training Bursary FAQs

-On this page you’ll find answers to the most common questions.
-This page covers everything ranging from eligibility, assessment, support and more, so get yourself comfy and read on…
+On this page you’ll find answers to the most common questions, ranging from eligibility, assessment, support and more…

-• One for your diary – We also will be holding a Live Zoom Q&A Session on Tuesday 20th January 2026 between 4:00pm – 5:30pm.
-This session will provide an overview of all of our funding opportunities.
-To attend, please register in advance here: Register for the Live Zoom Q&A Session.
+• One for your diary – We will be hosting a Live Zoom Q&A Session on Tuesday 7 April between 6pm – 7:30pm.
+This session will provide an overview of all of our funding opportunities in 2026.
+To attend, please register in advance here.

 What are the Heritage Crafts training bursaries?